-Students interested in law school who choose English Language and Literature as a major are advised to take, in addition to their major requirements, the following courses, many of which may be applicable to divisional core requirements: PHIL 260 or 355(3) and a history course; ECON 101(3), ACCT 111(4), PLSC 202(3), MGT 150(3), CMSC 120(3), a biology core elective, and BCHM 100(3).
+Students interested in law school who choose English Language and Literature as a major are advised to take, in addition to their major requirements, the following courses, many of which may meet various general education requirements: PHIL 260 or 355 (3) and a history course; ECON 101(3), ACCT 111(4), PLSC 202(3), MGT 150(3), a biology core elective, and BCHM 100(3).

-A minor consists of at least 21 hours of courses with a grade of "C" or better, including LITR 100(3); one course from 255(3), 256(3), 257(3) or 258(3); and six credit hours at the 300 level.
+A minor consists of at least 21 semester credit hours of courses with a grade of "C" or better, including LITR 100(3); one course from 255(3), 256(3), 257(3) or 258(3); and 15 semester credit hours at the 200 level or above with a minimum of 6 semester credit hours at the 300 level.

-Students desiring to be certified to teach English at the secondary level (grades 6-12) are to declare themselves as literature majors and education minors and register with the education program as teaching certificate candidates.
-Advising is then a joint responsibility of the literature and the education programs.
+Students who desire to be certified to teach English at the secondary level (grades 6-12) are to declare themselves as English Language and Literature majors and Secondary Education minors and register with the Education program as teaching certificate candidates.
+Advising is then a joint responsibility of the English Language and Literature and the Education programs.

-Students must complete the requirements for a major in literature as well as the requirements of the Teacher Certification Program in Secondary Education, which includes an education minor (see Education).
+Students must complete the requirements for a major in English Language and Literature as well as the requirements of the Teacher Certification Program in Secondary Education, which includes an education minor (see Education).

-Students who desire a teaching minor in English should consult with the Education program to plan their program of studies for certification.
+Students who desire a Secondary Education minor should consult with the Education program to plan their program of studies for certification.

-Advanced Courses in English Language and Literature:
+Advanced courses in English Language and Literature:

-Where appropriate, Prerequisite for 300-level LITR courses may be waived, with permission of instructor and departmental approval.
-Students seeking waiver of a Prerequisite: should consult their advisor for details.
-Waiver of a Prerequisite: (i.e. LITR 100) for any one 300-level course does not constitute a waiver of Prerequisite for any other course, or of any course requirement for the major or minor.
+Where appropriate, prerequisites for 300-level LITR courses may be waived, with permission of the instructor and departmental approval.
+Students seeking a waiver of a prerequisite should consult their advisor for details.
+A Waiver of a Prerequisite (i.e. LITR 100) for any 300-level course does not constitute a Waiver of Prerequisite for any other course, or of any course requirement for the major or minor.

-Selected 200-level LITR courses will periodically be offered in a special format designed for English Language and Literature majors and minors (MMO format).
-Registration for these sections is restricted to include only majors and minors in English Language and Literature and, in some cases (to be indicated in the Semester Course Schedule), in appropriate cognate programs as approved by the department for that course (i.e. Gender Studies, Education, Communications, Film Studies).
-It is strongly recommended that English Language and Literature majors and minors enroll for MMO sections whenever these are available.
-In semesters where a particular course is offered in both MMO and regular formats, English Language and Literature majors and minors (and other eligible students, as above) will not be eligible to enroll in the non-MMO section.
+Selected 200-level LITR courses will periodically be offered in a special format designed for English Language and Literature majors and minors only.
+Registration for these sections is restricted to majors and minors in English Language and Literature and, in some cases (to be indicated in the semester course schedule), in appropriate cognate programs approved by the department for that course (i.e. Gender Studies, Education, Communications, Writing and Publishing, Film Studies).
+It is strongly recommended that English Language and Literature majors and minors enroll for major and minor only sections whenever these are available.
+In semesters where a particular course is offered in both major and minor only and regular formats, English Language and Literature majors and minors (and other eligible students, as above) will not be eligible to enroll in the non-major and minor only section.